konsumer/tplink-lightbulb/README.md

 Options:
-  -?, --help        Show help                                          [boolean] --timeout         Timeout for scan (in seconds)                   [default: 0] --transition, -t  Transition time (for on/off)                    [default: 0] --hue, -h         Hue of lightbulb (for on) --saturation, -s  Saturation of color (for on)
+  -?, --help        Show help                                          [boolean] --timeout         Timeout for scan (in seconds)                   [default: 0] --filter          filter to a specific class of devices (ie: IOT.SMARTBULB) --transition, -t  Transition time (for on/off)                    [default: 0] --hue, -h         Hue of lightbulb (for on) --saturation, -s  Saturation of color (for on)